How to search for a will is something most people never think about until they are suddenly responsible for settling an estate.

 If a will is found, proceed with probate.
 If no will is located, understanding your legal rights becomes critical.

-If a will is not found, families often feel uncertain about what happens next.
-However, state laws provide clear guidance.
+When a will cannot be found, families often feel uncertain about what happens next.
+State laws, however, provide clear guidance on how estates are administered and who inherits property.

 In many cases: